TheAce74/Frontend-Mentor-Projects/social-media-dashboard-with-theme-switcher/README.md

 ### What I learned

-I finally understand the difference between auto-fill and auto-fit; so i decided to challenge myself to complete the project with no JavaScript and media query.
+I finally understood the difference between auto-fill and auto-fit; so i decided to challenge myself to complete the project with no JavaScript and media query.
 Overall I'm pretty satisfied with the result😁

 Honestly, modern CSS is the best **#hasSelector #conditionalCSS**